 Air and naval units, as well as their ground unit passengers, can move and fight along these tracks just as they would ocean and littoral hexes.
 Each box of the track represents one ocean hex except the final island destination box which is a littoral hex (not an islet hex) with a port.
-Units transition to and from a transit track by crossing the corresponding map edge.
+Units transition to and from a transit track by crossing the corresponding map edge (2901-3301 for Okinawa and 4513-4516 for Guam) just as if they were entering another hex.